 We offer a wide range of part-time, evening and weekend music courses at many levels to suit your needs and aspirations, with highly motivated teachers.
 You can learn to play a variety of instruments, or further develop your skills.
 Explore jazz, learn or improve your singing and work in our professionally-equipped music technology studio.

 Trace the development of keyboard instruments and their repertoire from Bach’s Goldberg Variations to the late works of Brahms.
 Explore the composers and makers who shaped the keyboard into one of the most versatile and popular instruments of all time, and learn about history, style, genre and function through guided listening and score reading.
-Tutor: Dr Maria Razumovskaya [external website]
+Break week: 30th May.

 For experienced classical singers (at least five years' one-to-one lessons) with good vocal technique, to explore the rich repertoire of song, and develop expressive and communicative skills.
 This is module 3 of a full-year course.
-The repertoire this term will be songs by Richard Strauss.
-This course has mid-term breaks on Bank holiday mondays 1st and 29th June.
+This course has mid-term breaks on Bank holiday mondays 7th and 28th June.

 If you're an intermediate player, this practical workshop is an exciting chance to experience playing in a Latin band.
 Our emphasis will be on reading charts and playing as an ensemble, improvising and developing rhythm skill.
-Before you enrol, please tell the music team which instrument you play: 020 7492 2630 or firstname.lastname@example.org.
-Tutor: Sara Dhillon.
+Please contact the Music department on 020 7492 2630 or firstname.lastname@example.org to seek approval to enrol.

 An introduction to the art of solo singing.
 Gain a fundamental grasp of vocal technique as well as an understanding of the level of work and commitment involved to progress as a singer.
-This is the second module of a one year foundation level course.
+This is the first module of a one-year foundation level course.